ericbuess/claude-code-inspired-dark/README.md

 ### Terminal Colors
 Full ANSI color palette with warm-tinted variants matching the Claude aesthetic.

+## ⚠️ Important Note

+Due to Zed limitations, local themes can only style UI elements, not syntax highlighting.
+You must add `experimental.theme_overrides` to your settings.json for syntax colors to work.

 ## Installation

 1. Clone this repository or download the theme file: